wpmetabox/docs/_docs/extensions/meta-box-template.md

 ## Usage

-After installing, please go to **Settings \ Meta Box Template** to add the template for custom meta boxes and custom fields.
+After installing, please go to *Settings &rarr; Meta Box Template* to add the template for custom meta boxes and custom fields.

 The plugin uses YAML syntax to define meta boxes and custom fields.
 YAML is is a human-friendly format for data and is widely used to store configuration.
 For more information about YAML, please read on [its homepage](https://yaml.org).

-### Getting started with the syntax
+### YAML syntax

 Before going into details about the syntax, let's look at the demo of 2 meta boxes defined with this plugin as an example: